nottyl/ExcelParser/README.md

 A very niche excel parsing program.
 This program is written to parse and filter through the `.xlsx` file exported by Google Forms.

+## Warning
+If you're someone who I wrote this code for, this branch is for you!
+You just need to read the instruction and execute the script.

 ## Input
 The program requires a `.xlsx` file named `input_file.xlsx` to run.
 Please name the file you want to parse as `input_file.xlsx` and put it into the **same directory** of the program.